rehierl/node-tree-outliner/about-sequences.md

 end
 ```

 The `visitPostOrder()` operation marks the end of processing a node.
-It
+It can
-therefore can be seen to represent a node's exit event.
-As such it can be used
+therefore be seen to represent a node's exit event.
+As such it can be used to
-to end inner sections and to create new or continue outer sections.
+end inner sections and to create new or continue preceeding outer sections.

 **FTL, DFS, In-order**